Coffee859/0-git-practice-lichengqi617/README.md

 ### Angela Gao's Comments
 I've never thought much about makefiles, so it was interesting to check out a site to learn more about them.
 The site goes into to detail about the syntax, versions and different alternatives which helped me a bit better to understand how it can automate compilation in C/C++.

+### Reece Huey's Comments
+I don't ever recall hearing about Makefiles, but I might have seen them in Operating Systems or Computer Systems Organization.
+I may have also seen them in some courses I've taken using Java, where I had to solve problems and validate my code with test cases.
+Are Makefiles used to test code solutions or anything?